 - Monitoring patients

-- Getting blood or urine samples
+- Taking blood or urine samples

-- Managing patient records
+- Taking care of patient records

 - Assisting doctors or RNs with procedures

 Along with their occupational functions being governed by each state, the health facilities or other Wilton ME healthcare providers where LPNs work can additionally limit their job duties within those parameters.
 In addition, they can work in different specialties of nursing, for example long-term care, critical care, oncology and cardiology.